dolmagrg123/mongoDB/README.md

 ## Atlas:

-Fully built database with mongoDB at its core for data storage and retrieval
+Fully built database with mongoDB at its core for data storage and retrieval Atlas users can deploy clusters:
-#### Atlas users can deploy clusters:
+#### Clusters:
- Clusters: a group of servers that stores your data
+A group of servers that stores your data
 #### Replica Set:
 A few connected MongoDB instances that store the same data
 #### Instance:
 A single machine locally or in the cloud running a certain software